-Students, faculty and staff in the Chagrin Falls Exempted Village School District were encouraged to participate in a 21-day MOVchallenge to accrue 100 miles of activity.
+Students, faculty and staff in the Chagrin Falls Exempted Village School District were encouraged to participate in a 21-day Challenge to accrue 100 miles of activity.
 The entire challenge not only inspired movement, but it also helped to ignite a wave of school spirit.

 School Pride Helps to Motivate

-Throughout the entire MOVchallenge, it was obvious that students were motivated by competition and school spirit.
+Throughout the entire Challenge, it was obvious that students were motivated by competition and school spirit.
 The elementary students demonstrated unparalleled enthusiasm and high levels of motivation, and in fact, logged the biggest numbers in the district.
 Intermediate school participants competed fiercely, motivated by the color incentive bands and fun activities like their very own flash mob dance.
-Middle school and high school students liked the school spirit connected with the Tiger Tour Challenge, and eagerly recorded the miles on their MOVbands.
+Middle school and high school students liked the school spirit connected with the Tiger Tour Challenge, and eagerly recorded the miles on their Movbands.

-The results were impressive, with a total of 187,364 miles recorded on the MOVbands.
+The results were impressive, with a total of 187,364 miles recorded on the Movbands.
 The entire challenge not only inspired movement, but it also helped to promote school spirit.
 Students in all grades learned that movement can be fun and rewarding.